 I love granola bars of all varieties and flavors.
-Chewy, crunchy, nutty and fruity.
+Chewy, prosthesis crunchy, thumb nutty and fruity.
 I used to stock up at the grocery store weekly, but then I looked at the list of ingredients.
 Far too many processed food-like substances for my taste, so I decided to make my own.
 I posted a recipe for Banana Chocolate bars over the summer and haven’t bought a box of granola bars since.
 The recipe was a huge success and I’ve been meaning to post follow-up varieties, but haven’t been all that inspired.
 Now that it’s fall and everything is cranberries, cinnamon and nutmeg, I’ve finally found the inspiration I was looking for.

 These Cranberry Spice granola bars taste just like the Autumn.
 Tom thinks they taste like Pumpkin Pie, but he thinks that about everything made with nutmeg.
 While the recipe and method are almost identical to the summer’s granola bars, the mix-ins give them a unique flavor all their own.
 Instead of chocolate, cashews and banana chips, I used dried cranberries, pecans and a blend of warming spices, including cinnamon, nutmeg, cardamom and ginger.